-With endless fad diets, workout regimens, and weight-loss supplements being popularized by the media, many of us are left feeling confused and defeated.
-When one diet fails to help, albeit with weight loss or lowering cholesterol, there is a tendency to jump right back to the “everything in moderation” philosophy.
+Whether your goal is to lose weight, feel good, or improve your health (i.e. lower cholesterol or manage diabetes), following a diet can be just plain difficult.
+It takes dedication, social support and extensive health education to help someone make a lasting lifestyle change.
+With the media promoting a new fad diet every month, the ultimate “fat-blasting” workout regimen, or the next miracle weight-loss drug, many of us are left feeling confused and unsure who to believe.
+When a fad diet fails to help, or helps only temporarily, there is a tendency to jump right back to the “everything in moderation” philosophy.
 Moderation has become a safe word in popular nutrition, but is it really safe?
-Everyone touts the benefits of moderation, but is there science to back it up?
+Health professionals and fitness experts often preach the benefits of moderation, but is there science to back it up?
 We will explore the answer in this section.

-Observational studies have found that individuals have different definitions of moderation based upon how much they like a certain food and how often they consume that food.
-Essentially, moderation is whatever we want it to be.
-It’s a nice way to feel good about eating whatever we want, and typically applies to foods that we know should be limited in consumption (sweets, saturated fat, red meat, etc).
-Have you ever been told to moderate your consumption of tomatoes?
+Observational studies show that we all have different definitions of moderation based upon how much we like a certain food and how often we consume that food.
+Essentially, moderation is whatever we want it to be – a nice way to feel good about eating whatever we want, whenever we want.
+Ironically, moderation typically applies to foods that we know should be limited in consumption (sweets, saturated fat, red meat, etc).
+Have you ever been told to moderate your consumption of vegetables?
 I sure haven’t!
-So on one hand, we know a food item should be limited for health reasons, but then we immediately create a mantra to rationalize allowing that food.
-It’s something the human brain does well, a coping mechanism for the unpleasant.
+So on one hand, we know a food item should be avoided for health reasons, yet we create a mantra to rationalize that allowing that food in our diets as being healthy and perfectly natural.
+This is something the human brain does well, coping mechanism for the unpleasant.
 The problem with this moderation mantra is that people are really bad at estimating portions.
 Again, our idea of a moderate portion is highly influenced by how much we like that food, and by how much of that food we’re already eating.

 There are numerous benefits of a WFPD diet.
 A recent paper published by Kaiser Permanente, the largest managed care organization in the U.S. employing over 15,000 physicians, recommends a plant-based diet and urges physicians to begin counseling patients on plant-based eating.
 Some of the benefits include: